The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 The best credit card strategy

-Now that we know the goals, we can move on to my actual credit card strategy.
+Now that we know the goals, we can move on to what I consider to be the best credit card strategy.

 A great Swiss credit card with excellent cashback (up to 1%!), very flexible, and with a good mobile application.

-The Certo One credit is a great credit card as well.
+The Certo One credit card is a great credit card.
 This card has 1% cash back, but only in three shops.
-Other shops have 0.33% cash back.
-It is real cashback as well, removed from your bill.
+Other shops have 0.25% cash back.
+It is real cashback, removed from your bill.

 If you want more details, I have an entire article about the Certo credit card.